eclipse-iofog/iofog.org/content/docs/1.0.0/iofogctl/iofogctl.md

 # ioFog Unified Command Line Interface

-In this tutorial, we will go through basic functionality of `iofogcli`.
+In this tutorial, we will go through basic functionality of `iofogctl`.
 This tutorial will get us up and running with iofogctl and show how to deploy and operate a live cluster.

 `iofogctl` is a CLI tool for installation, configuration, and operation of ioFog Edge Compute Networks (ECNs).